How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Allergy: Before starting treatment with cefixime, make sure you tell your doctor about any adverse reactions you have had to medications, especially cefixime, cephalosporins, and penicillins.
-Some people allergic to penicillin may also be allergic to cephalosporins such as cefixime.
+Some people who are allergic to penicillin may also be allergic to cephalosporins such as cefixime.
 If you have an allergic reaction, contact your doctor.

 Antibiotic-associated colitis: This medication, like other antibiotics, may cause a potentially dangerous condition called antibiotic-associated colitis (or pseudomembranous colitis).
 Symptoms include severe, watery diarrhea that may be bloody.
 If you notice these symptoms, stop taking cefixime and contact your doctor as soon as possible.